 You can download a 2-page OCID Handout here.

 OCID currently receives data from the following state agencies: Oregon Department of Education, Oregon Early Learning Division, Oregon Department of Human Services, Oregon Health Authority, and the Oregon Youth Authority.
 Additional data sources may be added in the future to create a more comprehensive view of child well-being in Oregon.
 The OCID population is defined as infants born in Oregon from 2001 onwards, along with their parents identified on the birth certificate.
 Agency data from foster care, Medicaid, education, and other public programs is matched with the birth certificate data.
 The data is governed by standardized data use agreements (DUAs) and each agreement lasts through 2023.
 Individual level data are protected in two ways: identifying information are stripped from the dataset before use and results are suppressed below a minimum threshold outlined in the DUAs (referred to in the Child Well-being Dashboard as “Suppressed”).
-To learn more about the dataset, please visit the Technical Dictionary.
+To learn more about the dataset, please visit the Dataset Overview.